New York to Florida Car Shipping

 Can you ship a non-running vehicle from New York to Florida?

 Yes.
 We handle inoperable vehicle shipping on this route using winch-equipped carriers.
 Non-running vehicles cost slightly more due to special loading requirements.
-The NY–FL corridor has strong availability of winch-equipped carriers given the route's high volume.
+The NY–FL corridor has strong availability of winch-equipped carriers given the route's volume.